Delta Force 2: Reception

 The game received "average" reviews according to video game review aggregator GameRankings.
-Computer Gaming World's Brett Todd the game for "abysmal graphics", non-existent sound effects and a lack of background information on the missions.
+Computer Gaming World's Brett Todd criticised the game for "abysmal graphics", non-existent sound effects and a lack of background information on the missions.
 He also criticised the need to carefully scan the screen for small enemies in the distance as well as the game's poor performance, forcing the player to play on a small resolution even on high-end hardware and further worsening the trouble with spotting enemies.
 He praised the mission design and multiplayer mode for up to 50 players, however.
 GameSpot's Michael E. Ryan was more enthusiastic.
 He particularly praised the mission design, calling it "generally excellent" and noting that the missions are usually "realistic and believable", with some exceptions more inspired by action films.
 He also praised the game's multiplayer mode and the sound design.
 Eric Bratcher of NextGen said of the game, "Not quite as tense or pretty as Rainbow Six, this is still a great game for Green Beret wanna-bes."
+PC Gamer's Gordon Goble remarked, "Delta Force 2, while not all it should have been, remains an intriguing slice of tactical action that should please most fans of the genre."

-The game received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
+The game received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 units in the UK.